iaac-macad-s1/lecture2/README.md

 Examples for Lecture 2

 These examples introduce html and javascript concepts we'll be using in the seminar.
+This session builds on [session 1](https://github.com/iaac-macad-s1/lecture1) and shows how to use JavaScript libraries.

 - [Example 1](example1): A sample that uses the [three.js](https://threejs.org) library
-- [Example 2](example2): A sample that uses the [rhino3dm.js]() library
+- [Example 2](example2): A sample that uses the [rhino3dm](https://www.rhino3d.com/features/rhino3dm/) library

 ## References